stephmather/w251/hw11/README.md

             max_idx = np.argmax(r_pred)
             a = a_candidates[max_idx]
 ```
+I also discovered there was enough room on the GPU to run two models training at the same time.
+I made modifications so that they were saving the videos in different locations.
 ### Did they improve or degrade the model?
 Both of these changes increased the speed at which the model trained but do not affect the accuracy.